what-was/whatwas/README.md

 ## Core Features:

-• Built and deployed website using React.
-• Achieved 85% performance rating on Google Pagespeed Insights.
-• Organised page navigations and error pages with React Router.
-• Designed React components in styled-components.
-• Created a WYSIWYG editor via react-quill.
-• To simplify user authentication, integrated Firebase Auth.
-• Creation of back-end with Firebase and Firestore.
-• Reduced average database reads per user 800% using Context API (from 25k reads/day, to 3k reads/day).

 - Built and deployed website using React.
 - Achieved 85% performance rating on Google Pagespeed Insights.
 - Organised page navigations and error pages with React Router.